Grand Blue Dreaming: Peek a Boo (Diving Club)

 Iori is a first-year Mechanical Engineering student at Izu University and a member of the diving club, despite never having learned to swim.
 Though he attempts to live an ordinary life, he frequently finds himself drawn into the club’s chaotic activities, which often involve drunken antics.
 Outwardly brash and carefree, he deeply values his relationships and suppresses his flaws when necessary.
 Despite his father’s adoption into the Kotegawa family, he considers Chisa and Nanaka as true siblings.
 His genuine demeanor gradually endears him to others, though his earlier immaturity sometimes causes friction.
 Once an aspiring musician, he now cringes at his past attempts at songwriting.
 Naturally athletic, he excels in sports requiring precision, though he tends to overcomplicate simple problems with absurd theories.
+He occasionally cross-dresses.